InfluxData Data Processing Agreement – legacy version

 12.7 Except for the changes made by this DPA, the Agreement remains unchanged and in full force and effect.
 If there is any conflict between this DPA and the Agreement, this DPA shall prevail to the extent of that conflict.

 12.8 The provisions of this DPA are severable.
 If any phrase, clause or provision is invalid or unenforceable in whole or in part, such invalidity or unenforceability shall affect only such phrase, clause or provision, and the rest of this DPA shall remain in full force and effect.

 Standard Contractual Clauses (processors)

-The Customer entity that is a party to the DPA to which these Standard Contractual Clauses are attached (“Customer”) and InfluxData have agreed on the following Contractual Clauses (the Clauses) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the data exporter to the data importer of the personal data specified in Appendix
+The Customer entity that is a party to the DPA to which these Standard Contractual Clauses are attached (“data exporter”) and Company (“data importer”) have agreed on the following Contractual Clauses (the Clauses) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the international transfer of personal data by the data exporter to the data importer of the personal data specified in Appendix 1.

 The data exporter has entered into a data processing addendum (“DPA”) with the data importer.
-Pursuant to the terms of the DPA, it is contemplated that services provided by the data importer will involve the transfer of personal data to data importer.
-Data importer is located in a country not ensuring an adequate level of data protection.
-To ensure compliance with Directive 95/46/EC and applicable data protection law, the controller agrees to the provision of such Services, including the processing of personal data incidental thereto, subject to the data importer’s execution of, and compliance with, the terms of these Clauses.
+Pursuant to the terms of the DPA, it is contemplated that services provided by the data importer will involve the transfer of personal data to the data importer.
+Data importer and/or its Subprocessors may provide the services from a country not ensuring an adequate level of data protection.
+To ensure compliance with Directive 95/46/EC and applicable data protection law, the data exporter agrees to the provision of such services, including the processing and international transfer of personal data incidental thereto, subject to the data importer’s execution of, and compliance with, the terms of these Clauses.

 For the purposes of the Clauses: